vkammerer/mekaviz/README.md

 Mekaviz - Dev version of demo
 =================================
-Development version of the demo version of Mekaviz ( http://mekaviz.com ) Production version is available at https://github.com/vkammerer/mekaviz-front-end-prod under the gh-pages branch
+Development version of the demo of Mekaviz ( http://mekaviz.com ) Production version is available at https://github.com/vkammerer/mekaviz-front-end-prod under the gh-pages branch